Degiacomi-Lab/molearn/README.md

 The trained model can be used to generate new, plausible conformations repesentative of poorly sampled transition states.

 Included in this repository are the following:
-* A stripped down version of biobox, a software suite for loading, manipulating, and saving protein pdb files.
-The full version of biobox is currently unpublished.
 * Torch functions for calculating the energy of a protein conformation
   * Documentation for this is in the **doc** folder.
   * Source code is in the **molearn** folder